General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Which two books do Joey and Rachel swap in season 3’s ‘The One Where Monica and Richard Are Just Friends’?
+- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Buddies’?

-- Which sitcom makes Joey homesick for America in ‘The One with Ross’s Wedding’?
+- Which sitcom makes Joey homesick for America in ‘The One with Ross’s Wedding ceremony’?

-- What is the name of Phoebe’s elusive roommate whom he never meet?
+- What’s the identify of Phoebe’s elusive roommate whom he by no means meet?

 - What are the names of Frank and Alice’s triplets?

-- Who plays Phoebe’s long-lost father in season 5’s ‘The One With Joey’s Bag’?
+- Who performs Phoebe’s long-lost father in season 5’s ‘The One With Joey’s Bag’?

 Answers